nightingaleproject/vrdr-dotnet/README.md

 #### Consuming Example
 A quick example of consuming a SDR FHIR document (in XML format) using this library, and printing some details from it:
 ```
-// Read in XML file as a string
+// Read in FHIR Death Record XML file as a string
 string xml = File.ReadAllText("./example_sdr_fhir.xml");

 // Construct a new DeathRecord object from the SDR XML string